 Email is the simple, effective and obvious choice when it comes to liaising with employees.
 Yes, it’s overused and we spend much of our day trying to clear our inboxes, but for startups and SMEs that don’t have a lot of money to throw at an internal communication system, it’s perfect.

 What are the benefits of email as an internal communication channel?

 - You can keep your communications as basic or elaborate as you like.
 From plain text to video and templated emails, how creative you are with your messages is entirely up to you.

-- A simple email takes seconds to write and send and can reach a huge audience at the click of a button.
+- A simple email takes seconds to write and send and can reach a huge audience at the simple click of a button.

 - You have a permanent record of all communications sent out and you can even set up read receipts so you know when employees have read your email.

+An intranet is a private network only accessible to your staff.
 From sharing company information, centralising access to resources, directories and training materials to publishing news, blogs, forms and messages, an intranet provides a solid framework for all your communication needs.

 The benefits of using an intranet:

 - Employees know exactly where to go to find out the latest company news and information.

 - With the ability to like and comment on posts, it encourages employees to communicate with each other.
 By prompting discussions, it can also help you to identify experts within the company who are happy to share their knowledge.